CV

 All trips in the Mexico City public bike sharing system during one day: code and video.

-Comparing Mexico City flight patterns after redesigning of airspace: video
+Comparing flight patterns after redesigning Mexico City's airspace: video

 Poverty estimation on census areas of metropolitan urban areas in Mexico